Is the government on track to ensure all young people caught with a knife are referred to a Youth Offending Team?

 What does the pledge mean?

-Under current sentencing rules, courts must impose a mandatory referral order to a Youth Offending Team (YOT) on any youth with no previous convictions who pleads guilty to any imprisonable offence, unless the court is considering custody or discharge.
+Under current sentencing rules, courts must impose a mandatory referral order to a Youth Offending Team (YOT) on any youth with no previous convictions who pleads guilty to any imprisonable offence, unless the court is considering custody, discharge or Mental Health Act order.
 Courts can also refer a youth who has been convicted of a knife crime offence to a youth offending panel, which includes a member of the YOT.

 In its manifesto, Labour pledged to make it mandatory for all children caught in possession of a knife to be referred to a YOT and receive some form of mandatory plan to prevent reoffending.